lithictech/suma/docs/payments.md

 In the future, this support will be dynamic (so, for example, bank accounts could not be used if we do not have an ACH processor available), but for now, it's explicit.

-When we transaction is created, we assume it is _valid_.
+When a transaction is created, we assume it is _valid_.
 "Valid" here means the instruments involved in the transaction are verified, are not deleted, are registered with 3rd parties, etc.
 It does not mean the transaction will succeed, just that it can technically run.